Catley94/js-libs-frameworks/README.md

 ## So how's this going to work?
 For the time being I've created the template of the website, I'd community members to fork this, make changes and then do a merge request, I will review and then either accept or reject it.
 Over time I will add people to help manage this, to make it more manageable especially if it gets popular, which I hope it will.

-## Personal Preference
-This website will have Bootstrap 4 and it's dependancies, I would appreciate it if we kept it like this for the time being so I understand the code.
-As my knowledge progresses we can change the way the website is made.

 ## What's to stop me forking the project and making another version of the project?
 Nothing... but I would prefer you didn't as the reason for doing this is to stop fragmentation, if there's more than one of these sites it will cause confusion between the community and thus we're back at square one.